railslove/fontello_rails_converter/README.md

 You can check if the icon font is working correctly by visiting [http://localhost:3000/demo.html](http://localhost:3000/demo.html).

-## Updating your font
+## Updating your fontello font

-When you want to add new icons to your fontello font, just grab the `config.json` from `vendor/assets/fonts/` upload it to fontello, select new icons, download the .zip file and start at step 1.
+When you want to add new icons to your fontello font you can open it in the browser using `fontello open` and select all the icons you want to add.

+Next you can either download the `.zip` file, as described in the initial usage, or you can save the session and copy the fontello session id (from the URL) and download the `.zip` file with `fontello download -id {1234myfontelloid5678}`.

+Finally you run `fontello convert` again.

-## TODO
+## More help

-Fontello recently added an API ([https://github.com/fontello/fontello#developers-api](https://github.com/fontello/fontello#developers-api)), which would save us all the .zip file downloading hassle.
+For more help check out `fontello --help`

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/railslove/fontello_rails_converter/trend.png)](https://bitdeli.com/free "Bitdeli Badge")